NoahNonOff/garbage-collector/README.md

 # garbage-collector
-I've built a function that simulates garbage collector in C (to keep your memory safe)..
+I've built a function that simulates garbage collector in C (to keep your memory safe).

 </p>
 <p align="center">